 A flock of young and glossy designers managed to overcome the hype and celebrity circus of the New York shows to produce collections of elegance and ease.
-Emily Davies reports.
+Semenax Reviews reports on all the events.

 The main lesson of last week’s shows in New York, usually a predictable kind of fashion town, is that nothing is as it seems nor as it should be.
 Often the effort seemed to be devoted not to the pursuit of what should be the essence of American fashion design -a lightness, an ease, a deliberate modernity -but to pretending that we were in another city altogether.
 Was there fussiness (often a Milan affliction)?
 A tendency to theatrics (sometimes seen in Paris)?
 And an obsession with newness that exposes a chronic lack of talent (an occasional London trait)?
 Tick, tick, tick.
 For whatever reason, only a few designers produced stellar collections.